BioButterfly/Animate.css_jQuery.appear.js_combination/README.md

 - - - -

-Add class "animated".
+Add "animated" class to the html tag you want to animate.

-Add attributes:
+..now add attributes:
 * data-fx(required)
 * data-delay(optional)
 * data-speed(optional)